joey3001/MachineLearningModel/proposal.md

 * ipython
 * scipy

 ### Stretch Goals
 * create a UI to visualize this process
 * create a unique algorithm to train the model with
 * Honestly, the whole thing is a bit of a stretch goal.

+### Tools for stretch goals
+* Django to create an api that the javascript front end can query